-CARS.COM — Cleaning fuel injectors is a service frequently recommended by dealers and repair shops, but unless there are noticeable signs of clogged injectors (such as a rough idle, stalling, poor acceleration or high emissions levels) it might not be necessary.
-One tipoff is that fuel injector cleaning is not typically listed on automakers' routine maintenance schedules.
+CARS.COM — Cleaning fuel injectors is a service frequently recommended by dealers and repair shops.
+But unless there are noticeable signs of clogged fuel injectors (such as a rough idle, stalling, poor acceleration or high emissions levels), it might not be necessary.
+One tipoff is that fuel injector cleaning is not typically listed on automakers’ routine maintenance schedules.

 Many shops promote a quick/easy injector service that runs a cleaning solution through the injectors while they’re still mounted in the engine.
 A more thorough (and expensive) process for severely clogged injectors requires removing the injectors and cleaning them on a machine designed for that purpose.

 Fuel injectors clog when deposits build up over time and thousands of miles; when that happens, they don’t deliver the fine mist of gas that provides maximum performance and efficiency.
 If that happens, you’ll notice a loss of engine performance or lower fuel economy.

 The type of gasoline you use also can be a factor.
 All gasoline is required to contain detergents that prevent carbon deposits, varnish and other gunk from forming in the fuel system, but not all brands use the same amount.
 Lower-priced brands often use only the minimum, but the so-called Top Tier brands use more detergents, and some vehicle manufacturers recommend them because of that.

 Detergents have been required by the EPA since 1995 because many vehicle owners complained of clogged injectors and fuel-system deposits.
 Not only has gasoline gotten better since then, but so have the injectors, so problems aren’t as widespread as they used to be.